AlGepe/OmniSnippets_JS/docs/generalTips/uxGuidelines/blocks/variableBlock/helpText.rst

 .. admonition:: Example

-    The variable with label “Number of adult penguins” doesn't need the help text “Insert only the number of adult penguins in the colony”.
+    The variable with label "Number of adult penguins" doesn't need the help text "Insert only the number of adult penguins in the colony".
-    [TODO label as "bad example" with colors?]

-Examples
-^^^^^^^^